ocadotechnology/codeforlife-portal/docs/BUILD_AND_DEPLOYMENT.md

 1. Changes pushed to the ocargo, codeforlife-portal and codeforlife-deploy github repositories trigger the Publish Ocargo Files, Publish Portal Files and Publish Deploy Files builds on Jenkins respectively.
 1. Each of "Publish X files" builds publishes all of the files of its repository and triggers Create Distribution.
-1. Create Distribution puts the the three projects into the distribution package structure (deploy as the root directory, ocargo and portal directories copied as directories in submodules directory), collects static files and compresses them.
+1. Create Distribution puts the the three projects into the distribution package structure (deploy as the root directory, ocargo and portal directories copied as directories in submodules directory), and collects static files.
 The resulting artifact is distribution.tar.gz.
 This is used by all subsequent builds (tests and deploy), so we can be sure that what we deploy is what we tested.
 1. Create Distribution triggers Run Portal Tests and Run Ocargo Tests and when they complete successfuly, Deploy to Dev is triggered.
 1. Deploy to Staging and Deploy to Prod can be manually triggered: